dr460nf1r3/firedragon-browser/README.md

 # FireDragon settings

-I encourage users to find **their own setup** and to use our default configuration as something to build on top of using:
+We encourage users to find **their own setup** and to use our default configuration as something to build on top of using:
 -> `~/.firedragon/firedragon.overrides.cfg`

 This repository benefits from the knowledge and research provided by [arkenfox](https://github.com/arkenfox), their documentation was vital to this revamp, so special thanks to their project.